lucarv/edge_coap_proxy/README.md

-# edge_coap_proxy
+# What is this?
-This app can be used to create an azure iot edge module that acts as a coap proxy.
+An app that can be used to create an azure iot edge module that acts as a coap proxy.
 It allows a coap device to be observed and subsequently sending telemetry to the proxy module.

 ## Instructions